ReedOwens/UXsyncNow/README.md

 uxsyncnow:
 ```

-This initializationon will create a file in the current directory named uxsyncnow-config-XXX.json and a directory named .uxsyncnow-XXX where XXX is the configuration type.
+This initialization will create a file in the current directory named uxsyncnow-config-XXX.json and a directory named .uxsyncnow-XXX where XXX is the configuration type.
 By default this will be dev.
 If ran with a -p option then it will be prod.
 The .json file should be put under source control and the directory ignored by source control.
 The directory contains the cache information.